querycert/qcert/README.md

 ### JavaScript Target

-To run a query compiled to JavaScript, you can call the `qcertRun` executable for Node.js.
+To run a query compiled to JavaScript, you can call the `qcert` executable for Node.js.
 You will need to pass it three pieces of information: (i) the compiled query (`tests/oql/persons1.js` in our example), (ii) the schema for that query, (iii) some input data.
 From the command line, you can do it as follows:

 ```
-$ node clis/nodejs/bin/qcertRun.js execute \
+$ node clis/nodejs/bin/qcert.js execute \
        --input tests/oql/persons.input \
        --schema tests/oql/persons.schema \
        --query tests/oql/persons1.js